eccentricdevotion/TARDIS/presets.md

 ![desert](images/presets/desert.jpg)

 **DUCK** — Rubber ducky, you’re the one, you make bath time so much fun.
-Rubber ducky I’m awfully fond of you…
+Rubber ducky I’m awfully fond of you...

 ![duck](images/presets/duck.jpg)